microbialinformatics/assignment03/README.md

 ## data:  pooled
 ## X-squared = 16.27, df = 1, p-value = 5.482e-05
 ```
-Answer: With all three tests there appears to be a significant difference in the proportion of patients who with *F. nucleatum* by cancer status.
+Answer: With all three tests there appears to be a significant difference in the proportion of patients with *F. nucleatum* by cancer status.

      * Without using the built in chi-squared test function, replicate the 2x2 study design in the last problem for the Chi-Squared Test...